Frontier Group Holdings Inc. (ULCC) is ready for next Episode as it posted an annual sales of 3,326 M - News Daemon

 Sponsored

-The extent of productivity of a business whose workforce counts for 6470 workers is very important to gauge.
+Let’s look at the performance matrix of the company that is accounted for 6470 employees.
 In terms of profitability, gross margin is +1.53, operating margin of -3.40, and the pretax margin is -1.35.

 Frontier Group Holdings Inc. (ULCC) Insider Updates

-As we move forward, let’s examine how large-scale investors are investing in this stock of the Airlines Industry.
-The insider ownership of Frontier Group Holdings Inc. is 0.10%, while institutional ownership is 99.70%.
+Observing investor behavior towards Airlines industry stocks is more important than anything else.
 The most recent insider transaction that took place on Mar 09, was worth 173,334.
 In this transaction President & CEO of this company sold 14,723 shares at a rate of $11.77, taking the stock ownership to the 278,949 shares.
 Before that another transaction happened on Mar 08, when Company’s President & CEO sold 1,538 for $11.80, making the entire transaction worth $18,150.
 This insider now owns 293,672 shares in total.

 Frontier Group Holdings Inc. (ULCC) Performance Highlights and Predictions

-In its latest quarterly report, released on 12/30/2022, the company reported earnings of $0.18 per share, which was $0.1 higher than the consensus estimate of $0.26.
-In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
+As on 12/30/2022, Multinational firm has announced its last quarter scores, in which it reported $0.18 earnings per share (EPS) for the period topping the consensus outlook (set at $0.17) by $0.01.
 This company achieved a net margin of -1.11 while generating a return on equity of -7.12.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.34 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 64.80% per share during the next fiscal year.